 Who needs to get a GST/HST number

 You must collect sales tax if your business made over $30,000 this year from Canadian sources and if you provide a good or service that the government deemed taxable.
-This applies to all businesses structures, including sole proprietors, partnerships, and corporations.
+This applies to all business structures, including sole proprietors, partnerships, and corporations.

-Best practice is to voluntarily get the number if there’s even a chance your small business will exceed $30,000 in annual sales.
+The best practice is to voluntarily get the number if there’s even a chance your small business will exceed $30,000 in annual sales.

 You don’t need a GST/HST number if your business revenue from Canadian sources is less than $29,999 this year or you supply tax-free goods.
 No matter your revenue, you also don’t need a number if your clients are exclusively American or international since the CRA can’t legally collect tax from residents or businesses of other countries.